-- Explosion hazard

-- Keep bystanders a safe distance from the battery.

-- No fire, open flame, or smoking.

-- Wear eye protection; explosive gases can cause blindness and other injuries
+- 6. Keep bystandersa safe distance from the battery. - 7.
+Wear eye protection; explosive gases can cause blindness and other injuries - 8.
+Battery acid can cause blindness or severe burns. - Flush eyes immediately with water and get medical help fast. - 10.
+Contains lead; do not discard.

-- Caustic liquid/chemical burn hazard

-- Wear eye protection

-- 8 Battery acid can cause blindness or severe burns.

-- Flush eyes immediately with water and get medical help fast.

-- 5. Read the Operator's Manual.

-- Contains lead; do not discard.

-- Warning-read the Operator's Manual - 2.
+- 1. Warning-read the Operator's Manual. - 2.
 Warning-read the instructions before servicing or performing maintenance; move the motion control levers to the park (brake) position, remove the ignition key and disconnect the spark plug wire. - 3.
-Cutting/dismemberment hazard, mower blade; entanglement hazard, belt-do not open or remove safety shields while engine is running. - 4.
-Tipping hazard-do not mow slopes greater than 15 degrees, avoid sudden and sharp turns while on slopes. - Loss of traction/control hazard, slopes-loss of traction/control on a slope, disengage the blade control switch (PTO), proceed off the slope slowly. - 6 Crushing/dismemberment hazard of bystanders, reversing; crushing/dismemberment hazard of bystanders-do not carry passengers, look behind and down when reversing. - 7.
+Cutting/dismemberment hazard, mower blade; entanglement hazard, belt-do not open or remove safety shields while engine is - 4.
+Tipping hazard-do not mow slopes greater than 15 degrees, avoid sudden and sharp turns while on slopes. - 5.
+Loss of traction/control hazard, slopes-loss of traction/control on a slope, disengage the blade control switch (PTO), proceed off the slope slowly. - 6.
+Crushing/dismemberment hazard of bystanders, reversing; crushing/dismemberment hazard of bystanders-do not carry passengers, look behind and down when reversing. - 7.
 Thrown object hazard-keep bystanders a safe distance from the machine, pick up debris before operating, keep deflector in place.

-1. Fuel gauge

-2. Full

-3. Half

-4. Empty

-1. Fuel gauge

-2. Full

-3. Half

-4. Empty

-1. Fuel gauge

-2 Full

-3. Half

-4. Empty
+1. Fuel 2.
+Full 3.
+Half 4.
+Empty

+1. Fuel2.
+Full3.
+Half4.
+Empty